Design history · American mid-century editorial design

 Westvaco Inspirations for Printers (61 issues)

-House magazine for West Virginia Pulp & Paper Company (later renamed Westvaco), designed by Thompson across 61 issues between 1938 and 1961.
-Each issue demonstrated a specific paper stock or printing technique, with Thompson deploying historical woodcuts, engravings and modernist typography together in a single layout.
+The house magazine of West Virginia Pulp & Paper Company, designed by Thompson across 61 issues between 1938 and 1962.
+Each issue was built around a specific paper stock or printing technique.
+Thompson's method was to layer Renaissance woodcuts, 19th-century engravings and modernist typefaces within a single layout — demonstrating what the paper could do while arguing, issue by issue, for a broader idea of American typographic possibility.
 The complete run is held in the permanent collection of the Cooper Hewitt, Smithsonian Design Museum, New York.

 1950

-Experimental single-case (unicase) alphabet combining uppercase and lowercase letterforms into a unified roman family, first published in Westvaco Inspirations No. 152 (1950).
-Thompson proposed the design as a reading-efficiency experiment, arguing that a single merged alphabet demanded less learning effort than the conventional two-case roman.
-The proposal was never cut as a working commercial typeface but is widely cited in subsequent unicase typographic experiments and is reproduced in Thompson's 1988 retrospective.
+A single-case alphabet that merged uppercase and lowercase letterforms into one unified roman family, first published in Westvaco Inspirations No. 152 (1950).
+Thompson's proposition was practical: one case is less to learn than two, and a merged alphabet could be set more compactly.
+The proposal was never cut as a working commercial typeface, but it is widely referenced in subsequent unicase type experiments and reproduced in full in Thompson's 1988 monograph.

 Washburn College Bible